kuebler21/paco-cpu/_docs/012-download.md

 modified: 2016-08-08T16:25:30-04:00
 ---

+### Here you can see the structure, how all git repositories are located correct.
+Please clone all content from the repositories like this.
+Be aware that all data will need about .

+# TODO: Comment where to download (add links in the list?)

+# TODO: make a structure like the examle below with all our repositories

 #### The navigation below is not removed as a hint for documentation of the project structure

 ```bash